hongkim25/TLTP/README.md

 17 AUG 2025 - Woke up at 6:30.
 Took the coding test prep video 1 + talked to Gemini/Chatgpt + practiced basic Python using VScode + Duolingo Spanish

 18 AUG 2025 - Woke up at 6:40.
 Took the coding test prep video 2 + practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

+19 AUG 2025 - Woke up at 8:20.
+Practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish + read "I'm old but I want to code" (60% done)